 The EPO website contains a general breakdown of these statistics by EPC state, which is also published in our annual reports.

-If you want to create your own statistics based on EPO data, we recommend our subscription databases.
+If you want to create more advanced statistics based on EPO data, we recommend that you use our patent information search and analysis products, such as PATSTAT, Espacenet and Global Patent Index (GPI).
 These patent information products allow you to select data and export it to other applications (MS Excel, MS Access) for further analysis and reporting.

-The EPO Worldwide Patent Statistical Database - also known as PATSTAT - is aimed at research institutes, universities and governmental organisations.
-Created by the EPO on behalf of the OECD Taskforce on Patent Statistics, the database is designed to assist advanced statistical research.
-As it is SQL-based, users will need a solid grounding in databases and relational database management systems.
+PATSTAT – the EPO Worldwide Patent Statistical Database – is a subscription-based product aimed at patent information experts from research institutes, universities, governmental organisations and the like.
+Created by the EPO on behalf of the OECD Taskforce on Patent Statistics, PATSTAT is designed for advanced statistical research.
+Available as bulk data or online (PATSTAT Online), it is SQL-based, so users will need a solid grounding in databases and relational database management systems (see also FAQ - Patent statistics).